leiizko/cod4x_lua_plugin/functiondoc.md

 ## HTTP function

 Following function is used to make http requests.
 All backend logic is handled on C side.
+Cvar lua_enable_http must be set to 1 before loading Lua plugin to enable http functionality.

 #### Plugin_HTTP_makeRequest( char *url, char *data, char *callback, char *method )